nilix-ba/grapevine-leaves-classification/README.md

-# grapevine-leaves-classification
+# Grapevine Leaves Classification
-We use the [Grapevine Leaves Image Dataset](https://www.google.com/url?sa=D&q=https://www.muratkoklu.com/datasets/Grapevine_Leaves_Image_Dataset.zip&ust=1670317500000000&usg=AOvVaw0S3HJ7H_8AqfO56n-r7npp&hl=en) to identify different types of vine leaves.

-Project Description
+## Overview
+This project is focused on classifying different types of grapevine leaves using deep learning techniques.
+We use the [Grapevine Leaves Image Dataset](https://www.muratkoklu.com/datasets/Grapevine_Leaves_Image_Dataset.zip) for training and evaluation.
+The primary objectives of this project include:

+1. Data Preprocessing:
-- Divide the data into training and test data with a ratio of 80 to 20.
+   - Divide the data into training and test sets with an 80-20 split.
-- You can increase the number of images by using data augmentation.
-Be careful that the test data should not be from augmented data.
-Therefore, first, convert the data into two parts, test and training, and Augment the train part.
-After applying the augmentation of the training data, use 20 percent of the data as validation.
-- Perform the classification operation using different CNN neural network architectures (you can use keras or pytorch library).
-- Use pretrained models available on the Internet and packages.
+   - Apply data augmentation to increase the dataset size while ensuring that the test data remains unaffected.
+   - Implement a 10-fold cross-validation strategy.

+2. Model Architectures:
+   - Utilize various pre-trained Convolutional Neural Network (CNN) architectures such as VGG16, VGG19, ResNet101, and InceptionV3.
+   - Fine-tune these models for grapevine leaves classification.

+3. Autoencoder Networks:
-- Use auto encoder networks for applications such as denoising or dimensionality reduction and describe the result.
+   - Implement autoencoder networks for tasks like denoising or dimensionality reduction.
+   - Evaluate the impact of autoencoders on model performance.

+4. Evaluation and Reporting:
-- Perform 10 times of execution with random and different seeds, mention the average results.
+   - Perform 10 iterations of model training with different random seeds and report average results.
-- At the end of the report, show results of various tests in the form of a table, confusion matrix and diagram.
+   - Present the results in the form of a table, confusion matrix, and diagrams.
-- Use 10 fold cross validation and report accuracy in each case.
-Be careful!
-You should not use the test data in the cross validation process.
-- Compare your results with the results of the relevant articles.
+   - Compare the model's performance with relevant articles or benchmarks.

+## Project Structure
+The project structure includes the following components:

+### Dataset
+The dataset consists of grapevine leaf images categorized into different classes such as 'Ak', 'Ala_Idris', 'Buzgulu', 'Dimnit', and 'Nazli'.
+You can download the dataset from [here](https://www.muratkoklu.com/datasets/Grapevine_Leaves_Image_Dataset.zip) and place it in the appropriate directory.

+### Code
+The code is organized into Python scripts or Jupyter notebooks that cover different aspects of the project, including data preprocessing, model training, and evaluation.

+### Models
+This directory contains pre-trained model weights and configurations for VGG16, VGG19, ResNet101, and InceptionV3.

+### Results
+This directory stores the results of model training and evaluation, including performance metrics, confusion matrices, and visualizations.

+## Instructions
+1. Download the Grapevine Leaves Image Dataset and place it in the appropriate directory.
+2. Run the code provided in the project's Python scripts or Jupyter notebooks.
+3. Adjust hyperparameters, model architectures, and training settings as needed.
+4. Refer to the Results directory for the project's outcomes and performance metrics.

+Please note that this project involves extensive deep learning model training, which may require a suitable computing environment and significant computational resources.